vishakasg/specialist-clinic/README.md

 ## ✅ Future features
 - Make the app more responsive to accessed from a desktop, mobile, or any interface.
-- Create user signup and login pages for patients, doctors and admin staff.
+- Create user accounts for patients, doctors and admin staff.
 - Display booked appointments list for each doctor.